Community Risk Reduction

 • Administration of the Vegetation Management (Weed Abatement) program

-• Dispense information on Fire Safety
+• Distribute information on Fire Safety

 • Urban Wildland Fire Prevention